vivek-appscms/linguistto/translate/tagalog-to-english.md

 ---
 layout: translate
 fileName: tagalog_to_english
 from: en
 to: hi
 permalink: tagalog-to-english-sentence-translation
+tool: tagalog-to-english-sentence-translation
 ---